Healthdirect Free Australian health advice you can count on.

 Australian Indigenous HealthInfoNet

-The Australian Indigenous HealthInfoNet is helping to ‘close the gap’ in health between Aboriginal and/or Torres Strait Islanders and other Australians with access to the site being free and therefore available to everyone.
+The Australian Indigenous HealthInfoNet is helping to close the gap in health between Aboriginal and Torres Strait Islander people and other Australians by ensuring practitioners and policy makers have access to high quality relevant evidence based resources to inform their work.

-The HealthInfoNet’s translational research aims at providing the knowledge and other information needed for health practitioners and policy-makers to make informed decisions in their work.
+The HealthInfoNet’s work in knowledge exchange aims to provide the knowledge and other information needed by health practitioners and policy-makers to make informed decisions.
 They source and transform a wide range of all the latest relevant material, health research, information and resources, bringing them together in one place.
 The aim is to translate this into a form that is easily understood, relevant, meaningful and readily accessible to those who need it.

 Recommended links